 (800) ACS-2345 | 101 John James Audubon Pkwy, Amherst, NY 14228

-- Reach to Recovery: Links people with breast cancer to breast cancer survivors for information, support, and encouragement.
+- Reach to Recovery: Links newly diagnosed breast cancer patients to breast cancer survivors who can provide one-to-one information, support, and encouragement.

 National Cancer Institute